Question: Where can I find the information I need to enroll my child?

 View the classes by division here.

-Please contact Lisa de Ravel, Dean of Students, for information on placement class registration, placement into our Advanced Division and any other questions about what class may be right for you or your young dancer.
-She can be contacted at (609)921-7758 or email@example.com.
-Cindy Mahoney, Registrar, can assist with registration information at (609)921-7758.
+Please contact our front desk for information on placement class registration, placement into our Advanced Division and any other questions about what class may be right for you or your young dancer.
+If you have questions, please call (609) 921-7758.

 Question: Where do I register?